 Benefits of Currying:

-• Code Reusability: Currying allows you to create reusable functions that can be partially applied in different contexts.
+- Code Reusability: Currying enables you to create reusable functions that you can partially apply in different contexts.

-• Function Composition: Currying can be used to compose functions, making code more concise and expressive.
+- Function Composition: You can use currying to compose functions, making code more concise and expressive.

-• Memoization: Memoization is an optimization technique.
+- Memoization: Memoization is an optimization technique.
 It involves caching the results of function calls.
 This allows subsequent calls with the same arguments to return the cached result.
 They can do this instead of recomputing it.
-This can significantly improve performance, especially for functions that are called repeatedly with the same arguments.
+This approach can significantly improve performance, especially when functions execute repeatedly with the same arguments.

 function factorial(n) {